← BACK TO LEARN

 Long Liquidation Zone (Below Price)

-Where concentrated long positions would be liquidated if price drops.
+The price band where concentrated long positions would be liquidated if price drops.
 When price enters this zone from above, long liquidations fire → forced sells → price drops further → more liquidations.
-This creates the sharp downward wicks.
+This produces the sharp downward wicks.
+Long-side strategies enter here, betting that the cascade exhausts and price recovers.

 Short Liquidation Zone (Above Price)

-Where concentrated short positions would be liquidated if price rises.
+The price band where concentrated short positions would be liquidated if price rises.
 The reverse cascade: short liquidations → forced buys → price spikes higher → more liquidations.
-This creates sharp upward wicks (short squeezes).
+This produces sharp upward wicks (short squeezes).
+Short-side strategies enter here, betting that the squeeze exhausts and price retraces.

 Why This Creates Opportunity

-The key pattern is overshoot and snap-back.
+The pattern is overshoot and snap-back.
 Liquidation cascades push price beyond where it would naturally settle.
-After the cascade exhausts itself (all the leveraged positions in the zone are liquidated), there's no more forced selling/buying pressure.
+After the cascade exhausts itself — once all the leveraged positions in the zone are liquidated — there is no more forced selling or buying pressure.
 Price reverts to a more reasonable level.

-This is not random — it's a mechanical process driven by the mathematics of leverage and margin requirements.
-The larger the concentration of leveraged positions, the more violent the cascade, and the sharper the snap-back.
+This is not random.
+It is a mechanical process driven by the mathematics of leverage and margin requirements.
+The larger the concentration of leveraged positions in a zone, the more violent the cascade, and the sharper the snap-back.
+Strategies that can map the zones, wait for the cascade to fire, and enter at the exhaustion have a structural edge that does not depend on directional market views.

 How Soomario Uses Liquidation Zones